 - Working in batches, cook chicken (be sure not to overlap the chicken in the pot) until browned, 7 to 8 minutes, turning once.

-- Place bell pepper, chorizo, onion, garlic, and tomatoes (with their juice) in pot; season with salt and pepper.
+- Add the bell pepper, onion, garlic, and tomatoes (with their juice) to the pot; season with salt and pepper.
 Cook, stirring occasionally, until liquid has pretty much evaporated, 5-7 minutes.

-- Add broth and chicken; bring to a boil.
+- Add broth, chicken and shredded cauliflower rice; bring to a boil.

-- Add peas and shrimp, submerging them in liquid.
+- Add shrimp, submerging them in liquid.
 Cover and cook until shrimp are opaque throughout, 4 to 6 minutes.

 - Enjoy! :)